FPRI BMB Ukraine: 20 dead in missile strike on Vinnytsia

 In order to boost manpower, prisoners in a number of Russian cities are now being recruited to fight or work in occupied Ukrainian territories.
 300 prisoners in the Adygea Republic have allegedly agreed to join the Russian Armed Forces.
 According to Meduza, a mercenary regiment has been formed in Moscow.

 The group is called the “Sobyanin regiment” after Moscow’s mayor, and participants were promised RUB200,000 ($3,432) per month.
 Additionally, 134,500 men aged 18-27 are expected to be drafted in this year’s conscription, which ends on July 15.
-Although President Putin initially denied that conscripts took part in the war, there has since been widespread evidence to the contrary.
+Although President Putin initially denied that conscripts were taking part in the war, there has since been widespread evidence to the contrary.

 This article originally appeared in FPRI's BMB Ukraine newsletter.
 Click here to learn more about BMB Ukraine and subscribe to the newsletter.